September 5, 2013 | Backgrounder Update on Labor

 These categories are mutually exclusive.
 An individual who is employed part time and going to school part time will be counted as employed.
 He will not appear in the “outside the labor force–in school” category.

-This does not show the total change in unemployment between 2007 and 2011.
-It shows how many more workers would have jobs, and how many fewer would be unemployed or outside the labor force, if the unemployment rate, employment-population ratio, and proportion not in the labor force had remained unchanged—but the population grew.
+This does not show the total change in unemployment between 2007 and 2012.
+It shows how many more workers would have jobs, and how many fewer would be unemployed or outside the labor force, if the unemployment rate, employment-population ratio, and proportion not in the labor force had remained unchanged—but the population grew as it actually did.